George Wesler

 VERY FEW PEOPLE KNOW ABOUT THE IMPORTANCE OF MINERALS

-From my experience with minerals and interviews during my trips to forty countries, I am convinced that a tiny percentage of the people in the world are aware of the essential part minerals play for ultimate health.
-It’s clearly evident that they are deficient in minerals because they are not consuming a full spectrum of mineral supplements on a daily basis.
+From my experience with minerals and interviews during my trips to forty countries, I am convinced that a tiny percentage of the people in the world are aware of the essential part minerals play in ultimate health.
+They are deficient in minerals because they are not consuming a full spectrum of mineral supplements daily.
 Numerous research teams have reported that this stems from the lack of minerals in our present-day foods.

 According to science, millions of years ago, the soil near the Earth’s surface was saturated with dozens of minerals.
 At least 84 minerals were available everywhere, and some areas of the planet did possess 100 minerals.
 Science has proven the plants of prehistoric times were rich in minerals because there was an abundant supply for them to feed upon from the soil.